zship/deferreds.js/README.md

 Deferreds.js is a utility library centered around working with [Deferred objects](http://wiki.commonjs.org/wiki/Promises/A).
-The main goal is to do for Deferred objects what [async.js](https://github.com/caolan/async) does for Node-style asynchronous functions&mdash;that is, provide many common higher-order functions (map, reduce, filter, etc.) accepting potentially-asynchronous Deferred objects as arguments.
+The main goal is to do for Deferred objects what [async.js](https://github.com/caolan/async) does for Node-style asynchronous functions&#x200A;&mdash;&#x200A;that is, provide many common higher-order functions (map, reduce, filter, etc.) accepting potentially-asynchronous Deferred objects as arguments.